Table of contents

 What are Kubernetes pod security policies?

 Put simply, pod security policies are configurations that define which security-related conditions a Kubernetes pod has to meet in order to be accepted into a cluster.
 They regulate how pods can interact with resources such as networks and storage.
-They can also be used to configure role-based access control.
+They can also be used to configure role-based access control, helping align with microservices security models that isolate workloads by function and minimize cross-service risk.

 Another way to think about Kubernetes pod security policies is to describe them as a way to run automatic conformance tests on your Kubernetes cluster.
 In the security world, conformance testing is a strategy for ensuring that an environment or application meets predefined security standards before it is allowed to run.
 Kubernetes pod security policies do the same thing by preventing pods from running unless they meet the security requirements defined in the policy.
 (To be clear, you don’t have to trigger a conformance test to enforce Kubernetes pod security policies.
-As long as the policies are enabled and configured, Kubernetes enforces them automatically.)
+As long as the policies are enabled and configured, Kubernetes enforces them automatically).
+Just as container vulnerability scanning ensures images meet baseline security requirements, PSPs ensure that workloads conform to your Kubernetes cluster’s security posture before they run.

 Kubernetes pod security policies are a cluster-level resource